syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 <ts name="ej.TreeGrid.FilterType"/>

-Gets or sets a value that indicates to render the excel or menu filter dialog to the treegrid grid columns
+Gets or sets a value to render either excel or menu fitlering in TreeGrid column filtering.

 <table class="params">
 <thead>